Freedom Party of Austria: Individual freedom

 The principle of individual freedom in society was already one of the central points in the FPÖ (and VdU's) programme during the 1950s.
 The party did not regard its liberalism and its pan-German, nationalist positions as contradictory.
-From the late 1980s through the 1990s, the party developed economically, supporting tax reduction, less state intervention and more privatisation.
-Starting in the late 2000s, the party has taken a more populist tack, combining this position with qualified support for the welfare state.
+From the late 1980s until the 1990s, the party developed economically, supporting tax reduction, less state intervention and more privatisation.
+From the late 2000s the party took a more populist tack, combining this position with qualified support for the welfare state.
 According to a 2020 study, the party's policy on welfare "is restricted to the mitigation of welfare retrenchment for the core workforce, whereas the party has been a protagonist of tax cuts, trade union disempowerment and, more recently, welfare chauvinism."
 It criticised unemployment and alleged welfare-state abuse by immigrants which, it said, threatened the welfare state and pensioners' benefits.

 Anti-establishment

 During the 1980s and 1990s, Austrian voters became increasingly disaffected with the rule by the two major parties (SPÖ and ÖVP).
 This coincided with the leadership of Haider, who presented the FPÖ as the only party which could seriously challenge the two parties' dominance.
 The party strongly criticised the power concentrated in the hands of the elite, until the FPÖ joined the government in 2000.
-In the 1990s the party advocated replacing the present Second Austrian Republic with a Third Republic, since it sought a radical transformation from "a party state to a citizens' democracy".
+In the 1990s the party advocated replacing the Second Austrian Republic with a Third Republic, since it sought a radical transformation from "a party state to a citizens' democracy".
 The party wanted to provide more referendums, directly elect the federal chancellor, significantly reduce the number of ministries, and devolve power to the federal states and local councils.
 Surveys have shown that anti-establishment positions were one of the top reasons for voters to vote for the FPÖ.
 Its anti-establishment position proved incompatible with being in government during the first half of the 2000s, but was renewed after most of the parliamentary group left to join the BZÖ in 2005.

 Nationalism

 Heimat

 From the mid-1980s, the concept of Heimat (a word meaning both "the homeland" and a more general notion of cultural identity) has been central to the ideology of the FPÖ, although its application has slightly changed with time.
 Initially, Heimat indicated the feeling of national belonging influenced by a pan-German vision; the party assured voters in 1985 that "the overwhelming majority of Austrians belong to the German ethnic and cultural community."
 Although it was noted then that Austria was the mother country which held the national traditions, this would later be favoured more explicitly over the pan-German concept.
 In 1995 Haider declared an end to pan-Germanism in the party, and in the 1997 party manifesto the former community of "German people" was replaced with the "Austrian people".
-Under the leadership of Strache, the concept of Heimat has been promoted and developed more deeply than it had been previously.
+Under the leadership of Strache, the concept of Heimat was promoted and developed more deeply than it had been previously.
 After his re-election as chairman in 2011, the German aspects of the party's programme were formally reintroduced.